HierarchKlay/UnitCommitment.jl/README.md

 If you use UnitCommitment.jl in your research (instances, models or algorithms), we kindly request that you cite the package as follows:

-* **Alinson S. Xavier, Aleksandr M. Kazachkov, Ogün Yurdakul, Feng Qiu**.
+* **Alinson S. Xavier, Aleksandr M. Kazachkov, Ogün Yurdakul, Jun He, Feng Qiu**.
 "UnitCommitment.jl: A Julia/JuMP Optimization Package for Security-Constrained Unit Commitment (Version 0.4)".
 Zenodo (2024).
 [DOI: 10.5281/zenodo.4269874](https://doi.org/10.5281/zenodo.4269874).

 If you use the instances, we additionally request that you cite the original sources, as described in the documentation.